abravalheri/validate-pyproject/docs/faq.rst

-While there are other (more popular) `JSON Schema`_ libraries in the Python community, none of the ones the original author of this package investigated (other than fastjsonschema_) fulfilled the following requirements:
+While there are other (more popular) `JSON Schema`_ libraries in the Python community, none of the ones the original author of this package investigated (other than :pypi:`fastjsonschema`) fulfilled the following requirements:

 - Minimal number of dependencies (ideally 0)
 - Easy to "vendorise", i.e. copy the source code of the package to be used directly without requiring installation.

-fastjsonschema_ has no dependency and can generate validation code directly, which bypass the need for copying most of the files when :doc:`"vendoring"
+:pypi:`fastjsonschema` has no dependency and can generate validation code directly, which bypass the need for copying most of the files when :doc:`"vendoring"
 <embedding>`.